A rare and stunning Philodendron is the Philodendron Paraiso Verde plant.

 If your windows offer direct sunlight only, put a shade over them, for instance, a thin white curtain.

 Alternatively, you can grow the Philodendron Paraiso plant under artificial growing lights.
-In contrast, if you are growing the Paraiso plant outdoors, place it in a shaded balcony or a covered patio.
+In contrast, if you are growing the Paraiso plant outdoors, place it on a shaded balcony or a covered patio.

 If placed in low light, the Philodendron Paraiso plant frequently shows signs, including yellow leaves and slow growth.

-For the healthiest growth, place the Philodendron Paraiso plant in bright, dappled sunlight.
+Place the Philodendron Paraiso plant in bright, dappled sunlight for the healthiest growth.

 Temperature